tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

   "keyVaultKeyName": "Name of the Azure Key Vault key used for encryption", "keyVaultKeyVersion": "Version of the Azure Key Vault key", "keyVaultUri": "URI of Azure Key Vault, also referred to as DNS name, that provides the key.
-An example URI might be https://my-keyvault-name.vault.azure.net", "accessCredentials": (optional, only if not using managed system identity) {
+An example URI might be https://my-keyvault-name.vault.azure.net", "identity": (optional),
+  "accessCredentials": (omit if you are using a managed identity) {
     "applicationId": "Azure Active Directory Application ID that was granted access permissions to your specified Azure Key Vault", "applicationSecret": "Authentication key of the specified Azure AD application)"}
   }